top of page

 Updated: Apr 6

-For full disclosure, I should mention that at the time of writing this analysis, I do not own shares in Texas Instruments or in any of their direct competitors.
-If you want to copy the portfolio or viewing the stocks I currently own, you can find instructions on how to do so here.
-If you want to buy shares or fractional shares in Texas Instruments, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $50.
+For full disclosure, I should mention that I do not own any shares in Texas Instruments at the time of writing this analysis.
+If you would like to copy or view my portfolio, you can find instructions on how to do so here.
+If you want to purchase shares or fractional shares of Texas Instruments, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $50.

 The Business